Connect with us

 READ MORE: Lawmakers spent public money on private schools.
 Does it violate the Mississippi Constitution?

-“Educational funding that comes from taxpayer money should be used for that are open to everyone, free of charge,” said Rob McDuff, a Mississippi Center for Justice attorney who is also working on this case. ”That’s why the Mississippi Constitution says that public money can only be spent on public schools and not private schools.
+“Educational funding that comes from taxpayer money should be used for public schools that are open to everyone, free of charge,” said Rob McDuff, a Mississippi Center for Justice attorney who is also working on this case. ”That’s why the Mississippi Constitution says that public money can only be spent on public schools and not private schools.
 If people want to pay money to send their children to private schools, that’s their business, but the taxpayers’ money shouldn’t go to those schools — it should go to the public schools that are open to everyone.”

 “The state and its taxpayers need to be responsible stewards of our public schools,” Glover said.
 “The Mississippi taxpayers are doing their part financially and legally to support public schools, but they need and deserve to count on the state to do its part too.
 The bottom line is, public money should stay with public schools.”